 Your Postpartum Room

-Shortly after birth, you and your newborn will be brought to your room on the 10th or 11th floor of Yale-New Haven Children's Hospital.
+Shortly after birth, you and your newborn will be brought to a postpartum room at either the 10th or 11th floor of Yale-New Haven Hospital west pavilion.
 Our postpartum rooms are semi-private or private depending on the number of new moms in the hospital.
 During your stay, you and your family will enjoy:

 - Room service dining — phone in orders from a restaurant-style menu with tasty, cooked-to-order meals

 - A relaxing shower right in your room

 - Free cable television, radio and wireless internet access and local telephone calls